-From the Greek deon, meaning duty or obligation; stresses that certain principles are always right or wrong, no matter the outcome.
-Actions should be judged by means and motives, not only results.
+From the Greek word deon, meaning duty or obligation; stresses that certain principles are always right or wrong, no matter the outcome.
+Actions should be judged by means and motives, rather than only results.

 NOTE: See textbook discussion of Immanuel Kant's deontological theories.